-"To explore, explain and conserve the world of plants for a better future".
+"To explore, conserve and explain the world of plants for a better future".

 The Royal Botanic Garden Edinburgh (RBGE) was founded in the 17th century as a physic garden, growing medicinal plants.
 This first Garden was in St Anne's Yard, part of the Holyrood Palace grounds, and occupied an area the size of a tennis court.

 RBGE now extends to four sites - Edinburgh, Benmore (near Dunoon in Argyll), Dawyck (near Peebles in the Borders) and Logan (near Stranraer in Galloway), and is the second richest collection of plant species in the world.

-Since the 19th century it has received public funding, and it is now sponsored by the Scottish Government's Rural and Environment Science and Analytical Services (RESAS).
+Since the 19th century it has received public funding, and it is now sponsored by the Scottish Government's Environment and Forestry Directorate (ENFOR).
 The Garden's remit and mission is rooted in the National Heritage (Scotland) Act 1985.

 The Garden is first and foremost a scientific institution, dedicated to discovering and describing plants and their relationships, evolution, conservation and biology.
 This research is underpinned by the Garden's internationally important collections of living and preserved plants, a large specialist Library, and by modern well-equipped laboratories.